 In our quest to make innovation and entrepreneurship a natural and expected academic behavior to accelerate great ideas toward patient impact, we need to talk about barriers that make it difficult for innovators in university-based Academic Medical Centers (AMCs) to engage.
 I have received feedback both internally and externally (including some outright flack) regarding combining the terms.

 A good bit of this has come from traditionalists inside the AMC.
 For example, many academic scientists feel they are innovating by virtue of making fundamental discoveries, but think of this activity as completely separate and distinct from entrepreneurship.
 Indeed, they do not feel compelled to think about the transition of this new knowledge into anything other than an outward-facing communication to the world of science (read: publication) or perhaps another grant.
 Others feel they are producing new knowledge that is innovative and inherently distributive (can be provided broadly to others in many forms to make a difference) but feel they are not entrepreneurs because they have not commercialized that knowledge as a product.
 In essence, within the university setting, “entrepreneurship” is often separated from “innovation” and many flat out disdain the association of the two.
 In fact….Michigan Medicine recently updated its mission statement.
 Some of us tried to influence the Research aspect of this mission statement by suggesting that our visionary research will be empowered by creating a culture of high-risk innovators with an entrepreneurial spirit that transforms biomedical discoveries into products and policies with real-world impact.
 Sounds exciting and something that the public and industry would resonate with…right?
-Uh….well apparently this gave some of the committee heartburn and was deemed too much too fast because some thought our basic scientist would not identify with it.
+Uh….well apparently this gave some of the committee heartburn and was deemed too much too fast because some thought our basic scientists would not identify with it.
 What a bummer!

 Even from outside the university, I have heard from traditionalists in industry (including the startup world and large biotech) who reinforce a lot of this as they, too, see a definitive difference between “innovation” and “entrepreneurship” and suggest that innovators should stay in their own swim lane and do what they do best and allow entrepreneurs to do the same.
 In short, this reinforces the above notion that the two are necessarily separate, making many innovators within the AMC feel uncomfortable identifying as entrepreneurs.
 I think this is shortsighted, propagates stereotypes, and produces unnecessary, and even harmful, cultural barriers, especially within the basic sciences.